SumiSastri/dev-blogs/docs/local-environment-setup/part5-tooling-checklist.md

 # Tooling a checklist

-Before you set up your local environment with global installs of useful packages that will support your development of software locally, I have a checklist of tools that you may find useful to checkout and use as appropriate.
+Before you set up your local environment with global installs of useful packages that will support your development of software locally.
+This is a basic list please check the section Installfest for details on other package installation guides.

 ## Basic tools